What is Poisson's Ratio and Why Should You Care?

 Where:

-- Transverse Strain is how much the material deforms perpendicular to the force.
+- Transverse Strain is how much the material deforms perpendicular to the force

-- Axial Strain is the deformation in the same direction as the force.
+- Axial Strain is the deformation in the same direction as the force

 Calculation Example

-Plugging these values into our formula gives us:
+Plugging these values into our formula:

 Calculating Poisson's Ratio is not just a neat party trick for scientists.
 It's a fundamental property that helps us pick the right materials for the right job, ensuring everything from our bridges to our sports equipment is safe, durable, and efficient.
-So next time you see something stretch or squish, remember, there's a bit of Poisson's magic at play!